vickyliu310/vickyliu310/README.md

 # Hello World! 💗

-I'm Zhiheng (Vicky) Liu, a mastermind in the making at Columbia University, diving deep into the realms of Data Science.
-When I'm not juggling numbers and datasets, I'm exploring the psychological intricacies of the human mind and the digital sphere.
-Let's embark on this adventure together!
+I'm Zhiheng (Vicky) Liu, a mastermind in the making with a passion for data science and analytics.
+From decoding datasets to optimizing operations, I love transforming raw information into actionable insights.

 ## About Me 💐💐

+- 💼 Operations Analyst at NYU Langone Health, specializing in financial planning and data analytics
-- 🏫 Pursuing an M.A. in Quantitative Methods in the Social Sciences at Columbia University, specializing in Data Science.
+- 🎓 M.A. in Quantitative Methods in the Social Sciences (QMSS), Data Science Concentration – Columbia University
-- 🧠 Background in Psychology from NYU, with minors that tell tales of entertainment media and adolescent mental health studies.
+- 🎓 B.A. in Psychology, Minors in Entertainment Media & Adolescent Mental Health – New York University
-- 💻 Skilled in Python, R, SQL, and making data look pretty in Tableau and Power BI.
+- 💻 Skilled in Python, R, SQL, Tableau, Power B
-- 💼 Interned at Tencent and Kuaishou Technology, where I blended creativity with analytics to enhance product operations and management.
+- 💼 Interned at Tencent, Kuaishou Technology, and fintech startups, blending analytics with product and market strategy
 - 🌍 Travel enthusiast with a knack for capturing moments through the lens of both a camera and data visualizations.

 ## Let's Connect 💐💐

-- 📧 Email: zl3294@columbia.edu
+- 📧 Email: Zhiheng.Liu@nyulangone.org
 - 📱 LinkedIn: [https://www.linkedin.com/in/zhiheng-liu-2007781a8/]

-Let's make data dance and stories sing!